Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Introduction

 Just such microscopic conservation laws were worked out in \cite{tang2020microscopic} and will be recapitulated in Proposition~\ref{P:micro laws}.
 The structure of these laws closely resembles those of the NLS/mKdV hierarchy presented in \cite{harropgriffiths2020sharp}.
 There is a good reason for this: the Kaup--Newell Lax operator for \eqref{DNLS} can be written as

 which closely resembles the AKNS--ZS Lax operator of the NLS/mKdV hierarchy.
 We will only discuss this operator for $\kappa\in\R$.
 Throughout this paper,

 There is one more prior result that we wish to discuss, namely, global well-posedness in $H^{1/6}(\R)$.
 This was first shown in \cite{KNV} for initial data satisfying $M(q)<4\pi$, a restriction that was removed in \cite{HGKV:equi}.
-This result was shown using the first-generation method of commuting flows introduced in \cite{MR3990604}.
+This result was shown using the first-generation method of commuting flows introduced in \cite{MR3990604} and reviewed below.